 In connection with the financing, we entered into a Registration Rights Agreement, under which we agreed to file a Registration Statement with the Securities and Exchange Commission, or SEC, for the resale of the shares of common stock sold in the private placement on or prior to the 30th calendar day following the closing date.
 Pursuant to the Registration Rights Agreement, we have agreed to use our reasonable best efforts to cause the Registration Statement to be declared effective by the SEC as soon as practicable but in no event later than the earlier of (i) the 90th calendar day following the closing date; provided, that, if the SEC reviews and has written comments to the Registration Statement, then the 120th calendar day following the closing date, and (ii) the fifth trading day following the date on which we are notified by the SEC that the Registration Statement will not be reviewed or is no longer subject to further review and comments.
-We have also agreed to use our reasonable best efforts to keep the Registration Statement continuously effective under the Securities Act of 1933, as amended, until the earlier of (i) such time as all of the shares covered by the Registration Statement may be sold by non-affiliates without volume restrictions pursuant to Rule 144(k) promulgated by the SEC pursuant to the Securities Act.
+We have also agreed to use our reasonable best efforts to keep the Registration Statement continuously effective under the Securities Act of 1933, as amended, until the earlier of (i) such time as all of the shares covered by the Registration Statement have been publicly sold, or (ii) the date that all of the shares covered by the Registration Statement may be sold by non-affiliates without volume restrictions pursuant to Rule 144(k) promulgated by the SEC pursuant to the Securities Act.
 Failure to file the Registration Statement in a timely manner will result in payment by us to the purchasers of liquidated damages equal to 1% of their purchase price per month, prorated for any period of less than one month and subject to a cap of 10% of the purchase price paid by each purchaser.
 Such penalties are also payable in the event that the Registration Statement has not been declared effective within certain time periods or if sales cannot be made pursuant to the Registration Statement following its effectiveness, each as described in the Registration Rights Agreement.